Transicilian from Corleone to Etna - 12 days

 After breakfast we will leave Villa Dafne at around 8.30 in the morning, passing through arable land along royal "trazzere" (paths established during the Bourbon period and still used today by herds moving from the north to the south, and leaving the coast to move inland, with the changing seasons).
 We will then pass below the town of Alia and arrive at the caves of Gurfa, home of the tomb of Minos, the king of Crete who came to Sicily in search of Daedalus and was killed by the trickery of the daughters of the Sicanian King Kokalo.
 The caves were used as a temple during the classical era, as grain stores during Roman times, as luxury lodgings during the Arab period, and as stables until 1997.
 Today they form part of the cultural heritage of the town of Alia.
 We will stop here for a picnic lunch, before continuing along the "trazzere" in the afternoon to the agricultural town of Valledolmo.
 We will then arrive at Agriturismo Mandragiumenta, with a swimming pool, where we will have dinner and spend the night.

-Day 5: Mandragiumenta - Terravecchia (hours of riding: 6)
+Day 5: Mandragiumenta - Le Campanelle (hours of riding: 7)

-We will have breakfast and set off at about 8.30 in the morning, riding through fields in the valley of the Northern Imera River, the northwestern boundary of the Madonie mountains.
-We will stop for a picnic lunch at Polizzi Generosa, an ancient village with breathtaking views over the high Madonie mountainsand the River Imera valley.
-In the afternoon, we will continue towards Agriturismo Terravecchia, in the territory of Castellana Sicula, equipped with a swimming pool with panoramic views of the Sicilian hinterland.
+We will have breakfast and set off at about 8.30 in the morning, riding through fields to reach the typical village of Caltavuturo, perched beneath its imposing rocky mountain (the Rock of Sciara).
+We will then ride down into the valley of the Northern Imera River, which we follow for several kilometres before climbing the western slopes of the Madonie Mountains to the territory of the medieval town of Collesano, where we will stop for a picnic lunch.
+In the afternoon, we will continue towards the farmhouse Le Campanelle, in the territory of Lascari, equipped with a swimming pool with panoramic views of the Tyrrhenian Sea.
 Here we will have dinner and spend the night.

-Day 6: Terravecchia - Rifugio Marini (hours of riding: 6)
+Day 6: Le Campanelle - Gole di Tiberio (hours of riding: 7)

-Day 7: Rifugio Marini - Casalvecchio (hours of riding: 6)
+Day 7: Gole di Tiberio - Casalvecchio (hours of riding: 7)

 Day 8: Rest day